Customerly/Customerly-iOS-SDK/Pods/Socket.IO-Client-Swift/README.md

 Then import `import SocketIO`.

 ### Carthage
-Add these line to your `Cartfile`:
+Add this line to your `Cartfile`:
 ```
-github "nuclearace/Starscream" ~> 8.0.5
-github "socketio/socket.io-client-swift" ~> 11.1.3 # Or latest version
+github "socketio/socket.io-client-swift" ~> 13.1.0
 ```

 Run `carthage update --platform ios,macosx`.

+Add the `Starscream` and `SocketIO` frameworks to your projects and follow the usual Carthage process.

 ### CocoaPods 1.0.0 or later
 Create `Podfile` and add `pod 'Socket.IO-Client-Swift'`: